John-Kingham/science-quiz/README.md

 #### Images

-The background image was chosen for its striking portrayal of a biological or electrical event, which is intended to inspire users to take an active interest in science.
+A background image was chosen for its striking portrayal of a biological or electrical event, which is intended to inspire users to take an active interest in science.

 #### Content